pscholl/cmotion/README.md

 # Sensor Recorder

+ This is a multi-device sensor recording utility.
- This Android Application records sensor data of a Smartphone and of connected Wearables Devices.
+ In records data from a Smartphone, Smartwatch and Google Glass in parallel.
+ Additionally a live stream can be recorded.
  The data is stored locally on each device in binary format.
  Each sensor gets its own file and recording rates can be specified per sensors.

 ## Building and Deploying